dietmarwo/BuckinghamExamples/README.md

 $$\{D,\ k,\ U,\ \mu,\ \rho,\ c_p\}$$

-and the dependent response is the Nusselt number $Nu$.
+and the dependent response is the heat‐transfer coefficient $h$.

 ### Single-π sweep ($m=1$)